choupara/thesis_epasufr/readme.md

 # Quickstart

 **epas** provides two main features:

 1. **Facet Count Computation**
    epas can compute the *facet count* of answer sets that are **projected away** when using the `--project` flag in Clingo.
-This is already present in the implementation python.
-The user needs to use `#project` to indicate the set of projected atoms according to the encoding.
+This is already present in the Python implementation.
+Users need to use `#project` to indicate the set of projected atoms according to the encoding.

 2. **Navigation mode for exploring individual answer sets**
-   User can inspect and navigate the projected answer sets interactively.
+   Users can inspect and navigate the projected answer sets interactively.

-## epas: find out facet count of projected away answer sets.
+## epas: Find Out Facet Count of Projected Away Answer Sets
 ```
 $ python epas.py example.lp
 Choose the type of limit you want to set: